Last Updated: 15th March 2023

 Managing Social Media Presence in Senior Roles

-There’s no doubt that the reason why 61% of Fortune 500 CEOs aren’t on social media is that they feel they simply don’t have the time for it and that it would be a distraction.
+There’s no doubt that the reason why 61% of Fortune 500 CEOs aren’t on social media is that they feel they simply don’t have the time for it and it would be a distraction.

-Accumulating a following typically takes some time, but to then manage this manually by sourcing content, deciding what to post, who to engage with etc. It can be time-consuming for sure.
+Accumulating a following typically takes some time and effort: sourcing content, deciding what to post, who to engage with… it can be time-consuming for sure.

 But it doesn’t have to be.

 An employee advocacy program allows all employees to share pre-approved company content onto their chosen social media feeds with the push of a button.

 The Impact on Employee Advocacy

 At DSMN8, we’ve worked with companies of all sizes all over the world over the years, and we’ve learned a few things about how to successfully implement and guarantee the success of an employee advocacy program.

-In the launch phase, it could be a C-Level employee who sends out the invites, after all, who ignores an email from their CEO?
+In the launch phase, it could be a C-Level employee who sends out the invites.
+After all, who ignores an email from their CEO?
 Senior leadership could congratulate employees for their sharing, thank them for their participation and offer recognition for their efforts.